Dhanusha17/EXP-3-Prompt-Engineering/README.md

 Mira stood in the quiet street, her pulse steady, her breath even.
 She was courageous.
 Unbreakable.
 Empty.

 The irony twisted in her chest like a blade: in her hunger for courage, she hadn’t defeated fear.
-She had defeated herself.
+She had defeated herself
 <img width="700" height="700" alt="8a694a37-d4ed-4014-8d22-db41449c7a80" src="https://github.com/user-attachments/assets/3b49fafd-4be4-45d3-bd9c-1fbdfbf8f915" />

 # The Last Human Storyteller
 The library smelled of dust and electricity.
 Once, centuries ago, it had been filled with whispers of children flipping pages, elders guiding fingers along lines of ink.
 Now it was silent except for the soft hum of the Archivist—an AI projection suspended in the air, its form a lattice of shifting light.